Share this article:

 You can add additional rather ad-hoc rules to prescribe the drawing of the rays that produce diagrams to predict:

-- reflection, if there is a reflector between source and medium
+- reflection, if there is a reflector between source and detector

 For now, we suggest investing quite some time exploring the predictions due to rays and shadows, using simple geometrical arguments.
 Later the additional rules will allow you to construct ray diagrams for prisms and lenses, and later on still you may come to understand why these rules are true, and not just seemingly arbitrary rules.
 Its perhaps worth looking at the code to the models below to figure out how the diagrams were drawn, as that may give a preview of the rules.